PAMD2005/Nave_OnLine/README.md

 - **Planet names dynamically generated using an exoplanet API**, adding diversity and authenticity to the game.

 ## ⚙️ About the Planet API
-The game uses a public exoplanet API to generate unique planet names:
+The game uses a public API to generate unique planet names, fetching them dynamically from NASA's Exoplanet Archive.
+A fallback list is used if the API is unavailable.

 ```python
 EXOPLANET_API = (